-7 Indeed, a man ought not to cover his head, since he is the image and glory of God;3 but woman is the glory of man.
-8 For man did not come from woman, but woman from man; 9 and neither was man created for the woman, but woman for the man4 10-for this reason the woman needs to have authority upon her head, because of the angels5-11 nevertheless, in the Lord neither is man independent of woman nor woman independent of man.
-12 Because as the woman came from the man, so also the man comes through the woman; but all things are from God.
+7 Indeed, a man ought not to cover his head, since he is the image and prized possession of God;3 but woman is the prized possession of man.4 8 For man did not come from woman, but woman from man; 9 and neither was man created for the woman, but woman for the man5 10-for this reason the woman needs to have authority upon her head, because of the angels6-11 nevertheless, in the Lord neither is man independent of woman nor woman independent of man.
+12 Because as the woman came from the man, so also the man comes through the woman;7 but all things are from God.